shajra/nix-project/doc/nix-usage-flakes.md

 nix profile list
 ```

-    0 git+file:///home/tnks/src/shajra/nix-project#packages.x86_64-linux.org2gfm git+file:///home/tnks/src/shajra/nix-project#packages.x86_64-linux.org2gfm /nix/store/sn8kmywg7kp4z6d467h92b0p5xdyvlhd-org2gfm

-The output of `nix profile list` is a bit verbose, but each line has three parts:

--   an index to use with other `nix profile` subcommands (like `nix profile remove`)
--   the specified installable reference
--   the resolved reference actually installed
--   the store path in `/nix/store`
+    Index:              [1m0[0m
+    Flake attribute:    packages.x86_64-linux.org2gfm
+    Original flake URL: git+file:///home/tnks/src/shajra/nix-project
+    Locked flake URL:   git+file:///home/tnks/src/shajra/nix-project
+    Store paths:        /nix/store/sn8kmywg7kp4z6d467h92b0p5xdyvlhd-org2gfm

-And if we want to uninstall a program from our profile, we do so by the index
+If we want to uninstall a program from our profile, we do so by the index from this list:

 ```sh
 nix profile remove 0
 ```

-we can also provide a regex matching the full attribute path of the flake:
+We can also provide a regex matching the full attribute path of the flake:

 ```sh
 nix profile remove '.*org2gfm'